 - What have you put in place to make sure drug items (paraphernalia) are not left lying around and are thrown away safely?
 Have you put these plans in place already or are you about to?

-- Would it be useful if we talk with your AOD workers about how to make sure you have things in place?
+- Would it be useful if we talk with your alcohol and other drugs workers about how to make sure you have things in place?

-- Can you show me how you are storing and disposing of drugs and the things you use (paraphernalia) or would you be more comfortable showing your AOD worker?
-I would need your AOD worker to see and let me know what is in place.
+- Can you show me how you are storing and disposing of drugs and the things you use (paraphernalia) or would you be more comfortable showing your alcohol and other drugs worker?
+I would need your alcohol and other drugs worker to see and let me know what is in place.

 As with many aspects of your work, go beyond just words.
 Follow through on all of the suggestions and questions.
 Come from a place of trust and non-judgement.
 All parents deal with the stress of making changes to their home and lifestyle to keep their babies safe.
 But your role as a change agent means having real conversations about the safe times and the unsafe times.
 This helps them make their home safer.